Friday, May 30, 2014

 I can always take more sunset photos

 Most of my recent photographs are replaceable; shots of sunrises, sunsets, local people and animals.
-A few were a one time event, like the over-the-top pirate theme birthday party at Marina Paraiso for a sweet little three-year-old.
+A few were one-time events, like the over-the-top pirate theme birthday party at Marina Paraiso for a sweet little three-year-old.

-Now, I am hoping, that since we have paid our computer tax for 2014, maybe, just maybe, this one will last until, dare I say it? - 2016.
+Now, I am hoping that since we have paid our computer tax for 2014, and just maybe, this one will last until, dare I say it? - 2016.
 Hah!
 Silly me.

 Friday, May 23, 2014